-Best Wireless Mouse for Mac iMore 2020
+Best Wireless Mouse for Mac iMore 2021

 - Perfect for Most: Logitech M720 Triathalon Multi-Device Wireless Mouse

-- Ergonomic design: Logitech MX Ergo
+- Ergonomic Design: Logitech MX Ergo Wireless Trackball Mouse

-- Ambidextrous: Kensington Expert Wireless Trackball Mouse
+- Ambidextrous: Kensington Expert Wireless Trackball Mouse (K72359WW)

-- Elite gaming mouse: Logitech G604 Lightspeed Wireless Gaming Mouse
+- Elite Gaming Mouse: Logitech G604 Lightspeed Wireless Gaming Mouse

-- Gamer's delight: SteelSeries Rival 650
+- Gamer's Delight: SteelSeries Rival 650 Quantum Wireless Gaming Mouse

-- Triple productivity: Logitech MX Anywhere 2S Wireless Mouse
+- Triple Productivity: Logitech MX Anywhere 2S Wireless Mouse (910-005153)

-- Apple's own: Apple Magic Mouse
+- Apple Elegance: Apple's Magic Mouse

 Also known as the Triathalon Mouse, Logitech's low-cost, high-powered wireless mouse is a great mid-range product.
 It's called the Triathalon Mouse because it has three Bluetooth device connections.
 You can use it with your iMac Pro at home, your MacBook Pro on the go, and your PC at work.
 For many of us, this will be the best wireless mouse for Mac.

 The MX Ergo is very comfortable and allows you to navigate your Mac without having to move your hand or wrist around on a mousepad all day.
 It is a fantastic mouse for those looking for something with an ergonomic design.